a portfolio of skills

 In another class, I created an online course on filter bubbles.
 My intended audience is graduate students enrolled in either an online or on-campus MLIS program.
 These two modules teach users what filter bubbles are, how to pop 'em, and how they relate to information professionals.

 I created an online book report on this classic novel for History of Youth Literature.
 I thoroughly enjoyed diving into themes and historical context, as well as exploring the Library of Congress' collection of Depression era photographs.

-I've created images and infographics for school assignments as well as marketing images for the Career Blog.
+I’ve created images and infographics for class assignments as well as marketing images for the Career Blog and for East Palo Alto Library.
 In the past, I've used Piktochart and Canva, but I'm always open to mastering another product!

 For our final project for Programs and Services for Children, my group designed a 12 Month Programming Plan for a pseudo-fictional children's library.
 We created a website full of programs, storytimes, a budget, volunteer plans, Summer Reading Challenge details, and more.